What a Prague Local Really Thinks About Tourists (An Honest Interview)

 Q: Best day trip from Prague?

-Jakub: Kutna Hora (1 hour by train, 130 CZK round trip).
-A medieval silver-mining town with the bone church (Sedlec Ossuary — a chapel decorated with 40,000 human bones, 160 CZK).
-Also a beautiful Gothic cathedral (St. Barbara's, 160 CZK).
-You can do both in half a day.
+Kutna Hora (1 hour by train, 130 CZK round trip).
+A medieval silver-mining town with the bone church (Sedlec Ossuary — a chapel decorated with 40,000 human bones, 160 CZK) and a beautiful Gothic cathedral (St. Barbara's, 160 CZK).
+Both fit into half a day.

 Cesky Krumlov (2.5 hours by bus, 200 CZK) is the other obvious choice — a fairy-tale town with a castle, river, and medieval center.
-It's become quite touristy but remains genuinely stunning.
+It's grown touristy but remains genuinely stunning.

 Q: Your perfect Prague day?

-Jakub: Wake up at 6:30.
+Wake at 6:30.
 Coffee and a rohlik (bread roll, 3 CZK) from a bakery.
-Walk across Charles Bridge before 7AM — actually feel the medieval stone under your feet.
+Cross Charles Bridge before 7AM, when you can actually feel the medieval stone underfoot.
 Breakfast: scrambled eggs and coffee at Cafe Savoy in Mala Strana (220 CZK).

 Morning: Walk up to Prague Castle (free to enter the grounds).
 St. Vitus Cathedral nave (free).
 Golden Lane (part of the Circuit B ticket, 250 CZK).